lindenmp/rs-fMRI/README.md

 run_prepro.m is the script that the user should edit.

-prepro_noise allows the user to select from a handful of different noise correction strategies but each of these methods works off of the output file (except see ICA-AROMA) of the prepro_base script.
-The decision to split the scripts was so that users may run all the noise correction options offered by prepro_noise on their dataset without unnecessarily repeating the base processing steps.
-This is desirable because it allows the user to compare how each noise correction strategy compares to the others (see the **qc**).
+run_prepro.m allows the user to select from a handful of different noise correction strategies but each of these methods works off of the output file (except see ICA-AROMA) of the prepro_base script.
+The decision to split the scripts was so that users may run all the noise correction options available on their dataset without unnecessarily repeating the base processing steps.
+This is desirable because it allows the user to examine how each noise correction strategy compares to the others (see the **qc**).

 The following is a brief summary of what the two scripts do